NikitaSpirit/posts-list/README.md

-# User List App
+# Posts List App

-View and filter the list of posts!
+View and filter the list of all posts!

 ## Available functionality